Learning to Communicate Using Counterfactual Reasoning: Introduction

 This paper is structured as follows.
-In section \ref{sec:related_work} of this paper, we discuss relevant literature to our work.
-Section \ref{sec:mdp} provides background in Markov Decision Processes.
-In Section \ref{sec:methods}, we explain the MACC approach in detail.
+In Section \ref{sec:related_work} of this paper, we discuss relevant literature to our work.
+Section \ref{sec:background} provides background in Markov Decision Processes and counterfactual reasoning \cite{foerster2018counterfactual}.
+In Section \ref{sec:methods}, we explain the different components of MACC in detail.
 Section \ref{sec:experiments} shows the different experiments we performed to demonstrate our method.
 Finally, our conclusions and future work are described in Section \ref{sec:conclusion}.